 Soft maple is a beautiful, clean wood, and you will find it easy to cut and machine.
 The best part of this wood is that despite its name, it has the hardness of walnut, and you can make good furniture out of it.
 It is easy to sand, and you can also carve or shape it into different sizes.
 Soft maple stains easily, so you can apply a finish to give your first project a sleek look.

-Here is another wood that will not cost you too much, and you will find it easy to work with.
+Here is another affordable wood that is easy to work with and found in many parts of the US and Canada.
 Poplar is softer than maple, and it is lighter as well.
-We also call this wood American tulipwood, and it grows in the Eastern region of the United States.
-Poplar is the 10th most-produced hardwoods in the US.
+We also call this wood American tulipwood.
+Poplar is the 10th most-produced hardwood in the US.
 This wood is readily available and reasonably priced.
 It comes in a variety of colors; therefore, you will have a lot to choose from with this wood.

 If you prefer woods with more character than the ones that we have already highlighted, you might like to go in for knotty alder.
 Knotted alder is like poplar, loaded with tight knots, and it is easy to shape either by hand or machine.
 You can make rustic-style doors, furniture, and cabinets with knotty alder.